Alternatives to Starling: A list of alternative banks and apps

 Finally, Monzo and Revolut all categorise your spending in the app and allow you to put money aside in separate sub-accounts (respectively known as Pots, Spaces and Vaults) to save towards a goal.
 Monzo and Revolut also have a feature that automatically rounds up and saves your spare change, functioning as a digital piggybank.

 If you’re only looking at how much money your savings can earn you, Atom is competitive for fixed-term accounts, while the others still have quite a long way to go.

 On the other hand, if you find organising your budget and saving money challenging, both Revolut and Monzo have slick apps with loads of useful features that can help you organise your money and save.

 The short answer is yes – all the challengers we’ve mentioned are registered with the Financial Conduct Authority (FCA) and fully authorised to do what they do.
 However, there is a slight difference when it comes to how your money is protected:

 - Financial Services Compensation Scheme (FSCS).
 It protects all deposits up to £85,000 and applies to institutions that have a full banking licence.
-That is: Monzo, Starling, Atom bank and N26 (whose licence is registered in Germany, and so is the deposit protection).
+That is: Monzo, Starling and Atom Bank.

 - Segregated accounts.
 Institutions that only have a licence for dealing in electronic money have to keep all clients’ money in segregated accounts, from where it can’t be used to pay the company’s debt and is thus safe in case of bankruptcy.
 That’s the case for Monese; Revolut recently got a European banking licence, but until it’s fully finalised, deposit protection doesn’t apply and client money will still be kept separate from company money.